 How Do Rates Compare Across Major Cities in Illinois?

 More than 12 million Americans call Illinois home.
 The state known as the Land of Lincoln is the sixth-largest in the U.S., with Springfield as its capital.
 Bustling Chicago sits in northeastern Illinois, with small industrial and agricultural cities also dotting the landscape.
 The southern half of the state has bountiful natural resources, with towns and cities invested in coal, timber, and petroleum production.
-Here’s a look at the average car insurance premiums that Illinois drivers pay across the state.
+Here’s a look at the average monthly car insurance premiums that Illinois drivers pay across the state.

-Is There a Good Driver Discount in Illinois?
+Are There Good Driver Discounts in Illinois?

-- Policy discounts that reward customer loyalty.
+• Policy discounts that reward customer loyalty.
 This includes registering for paperless billing, for example, or getting both home and auto policies from the same insurer

-- Vehicle discounts, which help drivers save money if their vehicles have certain safety features, for example, or anti-theft systems
+• Vehicle discounts, which help drivers save money if their vehicles have certain safety features, for example, or anti-theft systems

 Illinois Car Insurance Laws